 Probable cause: This could be a few different issues.
 Note when the noise happens so you can better help your mechanic diagnose the problem.
 If your car makes a humming noise, it could mean the differential needs lubricant, the transmission is failing or the universal joints or wheel bearings are wearing out.

 What to do about it: Pay close attention to what happens before and when your car starts making the sound.
 Try to give your mechanic as much information as possible to work with; without a thorough, professional inspection, it can be difficult to tell what the problem is.
 Don’t let the noises continue without having an expert take a look at your vehicle.

 4. Squealing or loud grinding sound from your brakes

 Probable cause: Worn out brake pads.

 What to do about it: The sound you’re hearing is likely the calipers grinding against the rotors.
 Get your car to a dealership or brake repair shop ASAP.
 If you’re not tapping the brakes but you still hear the sounds, don’t think that everything is OK.
 This issue will only worsen, and your brakes are extremely important for your safety while driving.

 Probable cause: Low air pressure in your tires or improper tire alignment.

 What to do about it: Check the air pressure in your tires and make sure they’re inflated to meet the tire manufacturer’s recommended levels.
 If that doesn’t take care of the problem, see about getting them aligned.
 Improper alignment wears out your tires faster and can result in poor gas mileage or a bumpy ride.

-Sounds from your windshield wipers
+6. Scraping noises from windshield wipers

 Probable cause: Your wiper is wearing down.